-- 5.1 KEEPING RECORDS We use CPOMS an electronic system to record all actions in regards to safeguarding children. - 5.1.1 We keep and maintain up to date information on children on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other agencies.
+- 5.1 KEEPING RECORDS We use CPOMS an electronic system to record all actions in regards to safeguarding children.
+This includes incidents relating to any child on child incidents. - 5.1.1 We keep and maintain up to date information on children on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other agencies.
 The record will also include a chronology of any other significant event in a child's life and up to date contact details for adults who have day to day care of the child. - 5.1.2 We keep copies of all referrals to Children and Families Services, the Early Help Hub and any other agencies related to safeguarding children. - 5.1.3 We keep our safeguarding records secure. - 5.1.4 We send a pupil's child protection or safeguarding file separately from the main file to a new establishment if they leave as soon as we are informed of the new school.
 We keep a copy of the file in accordance with our Records Policy (See Appendix E) and statutory and LA Guidance (See Appendices A, B & D).